single-spa/single-spa.js.org/website/versioned_docs/version-4.x/migrating-angularJS-tutorial.md

 ### a) Prevent auto bootstrapping

 Currently, our *index.html* contains two hurdles we will need to overcome to allow single-spa to control the DOM.
-The first is the auto-bootstrap directive [`ng-app`](https://docs.angularjs.org/api/ng/directive/ngApp) at the top of the html file.
-If left in the html file, `ng-app` will force the entire application to automatically bootstrap and render, overriding the single-spa lifecycle functions.
-To fix this, we simply need to remove `ng-app` from the html file and then allow `single-spa-angularjs` to call the `bootstrap` function instead (recall that we set this up in [Step Three](migrating-angularJS-tutorial.md#step-three-setup-lifecycle-functions)).
+The first is the auto-bootstrap directive [`ng-app`](https://docs.angularjs.org/api/ng/directive/ngApp) at the top of the HTML file.
+If left in the HTML file, `ng-app` will force the entire application to automatically bootstrap and render, overriding the single-spa lifecycle functions.
+To fix this, we simply need to remove `ng-app` from the HTML file and then allow `single-spa-angularjs` to call the `bootstrap` function instead (recall that we set this up in [Step Three](migrating-angularJS-tutorial.md#step-three-setup-lifecycle-functions)).

 In *index.html* remove `ng-app="AngularDrumMachine`.